srikarthikv/PDF_QA/README.md

 ### Troubleshooting

 **Q: PDF upload fails**
-A: Check file size (max 10MB) and ensure it's a valid PDF
+A: Check file size (max 100
+MB) and ensure it's a valid PDF

 **Q: AI responses not working**
 A: Verify GOOGLE_API_KEY is set correctly